How much sleep is enough?

 There are many studies out there which suggest techniques to get more, and better quality, sleep.
 Most studies, including Slumber Secrets’ research, suggest that adults, up to the age of 64, should aim for anything between 7 and 9 hours of sleep a night.
 For many of us good intentions to get to bed on time are just that, good intentions.
 We understand the importance of sleep for personal productivity, and how difficult it can be to form the right habits.
 So we asked one of our Productivity Ninjas, Matthew, to share some of his techniques for improving the quality and quantity of sleep:

 “A few years ago, I shared a flat with a beautiful French girl called Celine.
 Her natural Gallic grace was only outweighed by her almost total inability to go to bed on time, and to get up on time the next day.
 At weekends, she would go out, get to bed at 4 or 5 A.M., and wake at midday.
-Repeating this pattern on Friday and Saturday nights, on Monday she would resemble a Zombie! – low functioning, dopey, physically in the office, but not usefully in the office.
-She had, in effect, given herself jet-lag over the weekend with her erratic sleep patterns, and she paid the price over Monday and Tuesday.
+Repeating this pattern on Friday and Saturday nights, on Monday she would resemble a Zombie! – low functioning, dopey, physically in the office, but not useful in the office.
+She had, in effect, given herself jet-lag over the weekend with her erratic sleep patterns.
+Inevitably she paid the price over Monday and Tuesday.

 This got me thinking about the science of sleep.
 It turns out that there is an area of study called “Sleep Hygiene”.
 The idea is that we can adopt a series of habits, tips and techniques that enable us to sleep less – and sleep better.
-This helps us to be at our most productive and creative during the day – in essence, sleeping Ninja-style to benefit our busy days!
+This helps us to be at our most productive and creative during the day.
+In essence, sleeping Ninja-style to benefit our busy days!